There are 4 Councils of NCSite that serve the membership in leadership, outreach and advocacy.

 - Hold at least one joint TPC-TEC organizational meeting and social event; and

-- Promote and develop the new NEPA Users Group.
+- Promote and develop the NEPA and Bike/Ped Users Groups.

 Keep up with us on Facebook.

-2017 TPC meetings will be held on the last Thursday of the month, 4:30 pm.
+2018 TPC meetings will be held on the fourth Thursday of the month, either during lunch or after work hours.
 Afterwards, the Council invites attendees and all NCSite members to a post-meeting social.
 Please see the Events page to confirm monthly details, or subscribe to the TPC email list for meeting announcements.